Ahmed-Yasser-Saleh/Elzero-HTML-CSS/readme.md

 - Git & GitHub

 ## 📁 Folder Structure
-Each folder represents a task.
+Each folder represents an assignment.

 ## ▶️ How to Run
 You can open any `.html` file in your browser to see the output.